drupol/master-thesis/src/thesis/4-conclusion.typ

 ]

-At the time of writing, the Nix community was facing a significant crisis, leading to the creation of two new forks of Nix, @lix and @aux.
+At the time of writing, the Nix community was facing a significant crisis, leading to the creation of forks.
 This fragmentation is a major concern for the project's future.
 While a new governance structure is being established, the community remains divided over different installers, the experimental Flake feature, the sponsorships policy and now forks.
 Although the current situation is not ideal, I am confident that the community will overcome this crisis and continue to provide an excellent tool for the #gls("SE") community.
 The controversial Flake feature has attracted many new users to the Nix ecosystem, and the community is growing rapidly.
 These issues are likely a result of this rapid growth and the initial lack of clear and transparent governance, a problem that needs to be resolved.

 To conclude, it is essential to recognise that Nix is the result of extensive research and development, used in production by numerous companies and